 Background: While most memory studies focus on the formation and retrieval of relevant memories, the forgetting of unwanted experiences is equally relevant.
 Forgetting not only serves to avoid interference and to focus resources onto relevant information, but also to inhibit unwanted and emotionally distressing memories.
-Indeed, various studies have now demonstrated that unwanted information can be selectively inhibited during encoding and retrieval, and that this ability is critical for our mental health and wellbeing.
-Voluntary memory suppression relies on an inhibition of declarative memory processes in the hippocampus via top-down control processes that originate from dorsolateral prefrontal cortex.
-However, the specific neural mechanisms underlying prefrontal-hippocampal interactions still remain to be elucidated, partially due to a lack of spatial resolution of conventional neuroimaging methods.
+Indeed, various studies demonstrated that unwanted information can be selectively inhibited during encoding and retrieval, and that this ability is critical for our mental health and wellbeing.
+Using intracranial EEG recordings in epilepsy patients, we recently showed that voluntary suppression of memory encoding relies on causal interactions between dorsolateral prefrontal cortex (DLPFC) and hippocampus (Oehrn et al., Curr Biol 2018).
+Suppression of memory retrieval can be studied via the Think/No-Think paradigm, but the electrophysiological basis of this effects has never been investigated.
 In addition, it is not clear whether encoding and retrieval of negative emotional items can be suppressed as well, and whether this involves additional interactions with the amygdala.
-Study objective: Our goal is a mechanistic understanding of the neural processes underlying inhibitory memory control for both neutral and negative material at an unprecedented spatial resolution.
-We aim to identify subregion- and layer-specific interactions between prefrontal cortex, hippocampus, and amygdala during voluntary inhibition of memory encoding and retrieval.
+Study objective: Our goal is a mechanistic understanding of the neural processes underlying inhibitory memory control for both neutral and negative material via direct electrophysiological recordings from the human brain.
+We aim to identify the neural mechanisms, in terms of stimulus-specific representations and frequency-specific oscillatory signatures within and between areas, during voluntary inhibition of memory encoding and retrieval.

-Expected Results: We expect that memory control during both encoding and retrieval rely on prefrontal-hippocampal interactions, but that different subregions and possibly layers in the hippocampus are targeted by inhibitory top-down control.
-We further hypothesize that successful inhibition of negative information relies on additional interactions with the amygdala.
+Expected Results: We expect that memory control during both encoding and retrieval relies on inhibitory prefrontal-hippocampal interactions.
+However, we also expect differences in the timing of inhibitory influences during encoding and retrieval, e.g. with regard to the phase of hippocampal theta oscillations.
+We further hypothesize that inhibition of negative items relies on additional interactions with the amygdala.
 We expect that the results yield several high-impact publications.

-Methods: We will study the inhibitory control of memory encoding and retrieval using laminar 7T fMRI recordings.
+Methods: We will study the inhibitory control of memory encoding and retrieval using intracranial EEG recordings in epilepsy patients.
 Two complementary paradigms will be conducted that target memory inhibition during encoding and retrieval (the item-method directed forgetting paradigm and the think/no-think paradigm, respectively).
 We will further scrutinize interactions with the amygdala during inhibition of emotionally negative material.
-We have experience with 7T fMRI studies and are currently establishing laminar recordings in the hippocampus.
-Recordings will be conducted at the 7T MRI Siemens Magnetom Terra Scanner at the Erwin-Hahn Institute in Essen.
+This research will build on our long-standing expertise on intracranial EEG recordings (>15 years).
+Recordings will be conducted at several clinical sites throughout Germany and Europe with whom collaborations have been successfully established.

-Candidate Requirements: We are seeking for candidates with a background in psychology, cognitive neuroscience, biomedicine or a related discipline, experience with the acquisition and analysis of fMRI data, and strong statistical and programming skills.
+Candidate Requirements: We are seeking for candidates with a background in psychology, cognitive neuroscience, biomedicine or a related discipline, experience with the acquisition and analysis of EEG data, and strong statistical and programming skills.
 Good English language skills are required.